oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 - Open a web browser and using the IP address you got above and go to :
   - `https://<load balancer ip address>/#!/login`

 - In the browser, accept a self signed certificate.
   - In Safari you will be presented with a page saying "This Connection Is Not Private" Click the "Show details" button, then you will see a link titled `visit this website` click that, then click the `Visit Website` button on the confirmation pop-up.
 To update the security settings you may need to enter a password, use Touch ID or confirm using your Apple Watch.
   - In Firefox once the security risk page is displayed click on the "Advanced" button, then on the "Accept Risk and Continue" button
-  - In Chrome once the "Your connection is not private" page is displayed click the advanced button, then you will see a link titled `Proceed to ....(unsafe)` click that
+  - In Chrome once the "Your connection is not private" page is displayed click the advanced button, then you should see a link titled `Proceed to ....(unsafe)` click that.
+We have had reports that some versions of Chrome will not allow you to do this, in which case you will need to use a different browser.

 You'll now be presented with the login screen for the dashboard.